CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 Once we are deployed and connected to our hive cluster, running distributed queries is as simple as running some basic SQL commands.
 The lab environment includes a test file we can use to quickly demonstrate this at `data/iris.csv`(1).
 First though, we must move the file to our HDFS cluster.
+To do this we must exit `beeline` and move the files as we have previously done.
 { .annotate }

 1. The iris dataset is a commonly used csv table for demonstrating data analysis tools.
 In data